 VAC is an option for high school students who are work eligible (16 or older).
 The student's successful employment experience counts toward the credits for graduation.
 Generally students who are in the VAC program will be eligible for graduation because they have the required minimum amount of credits and were able to demonstrate that they were employable as opposed to graduating by credits and mastery of the state assessment.
 (High School only)

 Alternative Classroom for Education (ACE)

-The ACE program is designed for students who have significant emotional problems that require constant supervision and cueing of the behavior as well as intensive teaching of social skills.
-Students are served in a combination of general education and special education classrooms depending on the level of support required for the student.
+The ACE program is designed for students who have significant emotional/behavioral concerns that require constant supervision and cueing of the behavior as well as intensive teaching of social skills.
+Students are served in a general education and classroomt.
 (All campuses)

 Student Support Teams (SST)

-The Student Support Team is designed to help build a network of support for students who require extensive academic assistance.
-The assistance may be provided in a pull-out classroom or in a general education setting.
+The Student Support Team is designed to help build a network of support for students who require extensive academic and functional skill assistance.
+The assistance is provided in a pull-out classroom.
 Special education teachers, as well as instructional assistants, help to support the students in the general education classroom.
 The students referred to the Student Support Team have cognitive deficits that require extensive cueing of both behavior (social skills) and academic instruction.
-(Howard, Woodridge, Cambridge, Junior School, High School, and off campus Alamo Heights Connects & '09 Academy)
+(Woodridge, Cambridge, Junior School, High School, and off campus Alamo Heights Connects & '09 Academy)

 The A,B,C Class

 The goal of the Acquiring Basic Concepts Class, or the ABC Class, is to learn basic linguistic concepts.
 In a language-rich environment, students learn early-language skills such as following directions, understanding and answering questions, as well as understanding morphological endings, such as past tense, plural, possessive markers, and comprehension of pronouns.